Last week the AirBnB CEO said they turned off paid marketing in 2020 and didn’t notice a difference in traffic.

 So, who do you want to be?

 P.S.
-This stuff is hard, but we’re making it simple(er) with our initial engagements – no B.S.
+This stuff is hard, but we’re making it simple(er) with our strategy plan – no B.S.
 SEO marketing plans built on evidence and education.